stephenslab/mvsusieR/R/README.md

 ## Model

 Implementation of SuSiE model falls roughly in the structure of the SuSiE manuscript.
-That is, we introduce Bayesian multiple regression model (BMR), followed by Single Effect BMR (SER), and finally the SuSiE model.
+That is, we introduce Bayesian regression model, followed by Single Effect Regression (SER), and finally the SuSiE model.
 Implementation-wise,

-1. `bayesian_multiple_regression.R` implements several classes for BMR models using different priors.
+1. `*_regression.R` implements several classes for Bayesian regression models using different priors.
-    - A conventional univariate multiple regression with normal prior
+    - A conventional univariate multiple regression with normal prior.
+    - A multivariate regression with fixed multivariate normal prior (prototype not optimized for production).
-    - A multivariate regression with fixed multivariate normal prior (the MASH model)
+    - A multivariate regression with fixed multivariate normal mixture prior (the MASH model).
-2. `single_effect_regression.R` implements the SER model.
-It inherits BMR models.
+2. `single_effect_model.R` implements the SER model.
+It inherits Bayesian regression models.
-3. `susie_regression.R` implements the SuSiE model and algorithm.
+3. `ibss_algorithm.R` implements the IBSS algorithm for SuSiE model.

 ## Misc

-- `main.R` implements interface.
+- `msusie.R` implements interface `msusie()` function.
 - `utils.R` contains some utility functions.

+## A note on `R6` class

+`R6` is pretty [easy to learn](https://r6.r-lib.org/articles/Introduction.html) just by the length of its documentation.
+However the constraint that [`private` cannot have same name as `public` and `active`](https://github.com/r-lib/R6/issues/200) is annoying.

+I use the following convention in my code:

+1. There is no `public` member variable.
+All variables are private.
+2. For variables meant to be used outside class I expose them to `active`.
+    - By default active bindings for private variables are read-only, appear as `function()`; an attempt to assign values to them will raise an error.
+    - Some active bindings will allow setting values of variables, and appear as `function(v)`.
+    - Private members to be exposed to `active`, for the time being, will follow the convention of `.<name>` and the corresponding exposed variable will be `<name>`.
+This is the annoying constraint I was referring to above.
+Hopefully the R6 developers can change the behavior or convince me to believe it is good idea.